Nena von Schlebrügge

-Birgitte Caroline "Nena" von Schlebrügge (born January 8, 1941) is a Mexican-born Swedish and American fashion model from the 1950s and 1960s.
-She started her high-fashion modelling career in London in 1957 and continued in New York City in 1958 at the Ford Modeling Agency.
+Birgitte Caroline "Nena" von Schlebrügge (born January 8, 1941) is a Mexican-born Swedish-German fashion model of the 1950s and 1960s.
+She started her high-fashion modeling career in London in 1957 and continued in New York City in 1958 at the Ford Modeling Agency.
 In New York, she worked at Vogue and Harper's Bazaar.

-She was briefly married to Timothy Leary in 1964-1965.
-After marrying the Buddhist scholar Robert Thurman in 1967 she adopted the name Nena Thurman.
+She was briefly married to Timothy Leary from 1964 to 1965.
+After marrying the Buddhist scholar Robert Thurman in 1967, she adopted the name Nena Thurman.
 The actress Uma Thurman is their daughter.

 She studied to become a psychotherapist and served as Managing Director of Tibet House US.
 She is now the Executive Chairwoman of the Menla retreat and health spa in upstate New York.